isomerpages/moe-lakesidepri/index.md

             May, was a meaningful extension of the STELLAR unit on roti prata.
           link_text: Check more here
           link_url: /primary-2-prata-discovery-experience-2026/
+        - title: P3 Little Thinkers Camp, ‘School of Our D.R.E.A.M.S’
+          date: 13 May 2026
+          announcement: The Primary 3 Little Thinkers Camp provided students with an engaging platform to explore the importance of waste management within the school environment.
+          link_text: Check more here
+          link_url: /p3-little-thinkers-camp-school-of-our-d-r-e-a-m-s/
         - title: Learning Journey to City Square Mall and CDL Ecotrain
           date: 04 May 2026
           announcement: Members of the Community Leadership Club embarked on an enriching